MADE WITH AND FOR PEOPLE WITH PARKINSON’S

 We have had the privilege of working with people with Parkinson’s since 2014.
 The stories and experiences have moved us and we think it is important to help those with the condition that currently has no cure.

 We have gained amazing insights from participants, their loved ones and specialists.
-With the CUE device, we have a chance at alleviating some of the challenging symptoms of Parkinson’s disease in a novel and non-invasive way.
+With the CUE1 device, we have a chance at alleviating some of the challenging symptoms of Parkinson’s disease in a novel and non-invasive way.

 We are committed to making a real positive impact and bringing research directly from the bench to the hands of people with Parkinson’s.